shreeyasharma1804/notes/kafka/overallArchitecture.md

 - lt sends out the new vote and this time the response should indicate a clear quorum
 - The semaphore is decremented

+Note: Multiple IDs are added while connecting to any cluster due to this reason.
+If a network partition occurs, the leader of the smaller quorum cannot accept writes and the client should retry with the other nodes

+### Topic

+- Each topic consists of x partitions where each partition has y replicas and a minimum number of in-sync replicas (<= y)
+- Each partition has a leader which accepts the writes from the client
+- The leader needs to ensure that a write is acknowledged by the quorum, which is based on the client's config and then send a success response back.

 ### Consumer groups, consumer offset management, and Group coordinator

-Any number of consumer clients with the same group.id belong to the same consumer group.
+- Any number of consumer clients with the same group.id belong to the same consumer group.
-If a topic has x partitions, it is recommended to have >=x consumers in the consumer group associated with the topic
+- If a topic has x partitions, it is recommended to have >=x consumers in the consumer group of that topic

-consumer offset:(group.id, topic, partition) stored in the topic __consumer_offsets.
+- The offsets of a consumer group are stored in an im-memory table `(group.id, topic, partition): offset` and the __consumer_offsets topic with the key `(group.id, topic, partition)`
-After the consumer commits (auto/manually), the coordinator updated the in memory table and __consumer_offsets topic.
+- After the consumer commits (auto/manually), the group coordinator updates the in memory table and the __consumer_offsets topic.
+- The partition of a consumer group in the topic _consumer_offsets depends on its group.id.
+The group coordinator of a consumer group is thus the leader of the partition its writing to.
-At startup, the group coordinator creates an in memory map of (group.id, topic, partition): offset.
-This map is updated and managed in memory instead of reading the data in __consumer_offsets topic.
+- At startup, the group coordinator creates an in memory map of `(group.id, topic, partition): offset`.
+By reaading the log segment files.
+This map is updated and managed in memory instead of reading the data in __consumer_offsets topic later.

-If a consumer leaves a consumer group, the group coordinator triggers a rebalance.
+- If a consumer leaves a consumer group, the group coordinator triggers a rebalance.

-### Topic

-Each topic is configured with the number of partitions and replication factor.
-The replication factor decides the number of replicas for each partition.
-Each partition has a leader broker and replica brokers.

 ### Broker failure